b0-system/odig/doc/ppx_optcomp/_docdir/README.md

 - `min` and `max`
 - `fst` and `snd`
 - conversion functions: `to_int`, `to_string`, `to_char`, `to_bool`
-- `show`: pretty-print a value
+- `defined`, `not_defined`: check whether a variable is defined

-It also provides `defined` which is a special function to test if a variable is defined.
-But the same remark as for `#ifdef` applies to `defined`.
+- `show`: act as identity, but pretty-print a value to stderr